alienpioneer/GY219_currentSensor/README.md

 # GY219 Current Sensor
-Current sensor based on INA219, with a 0.1 ohms shunt resistor.
-The registers are 16 bit registers.Maximum current is 3.2 Ampers for a PGA value of 8x.
+Current sensor based on INA219.Tested with Arduino Nano and MSP430.
+The shunt resistor value is 0.1 ohms.The registers are 16 bit registers.Maximum current is 3.2 Ampers for a PGA value of 8x.

 <pre>
                  R Shunt
  Supply ----> + /\/\/\/\/\/-> + -----> Load